-The buds have a soft green color, but some plants also take on hues of purple and blue as they grow.
+The buds have a soft green color, but some plants also take on purple and blue hues as they grow.
 The buds are interspersed with red and orange pistils and covered in a thick layer of sticky trichomes.

 Blue Diamond plants themselves are short and bushy, ideally suited to indoor cultivation.
 So, what do you need to know if you want to grow your own Blue Diamond?

 Blue Diamond seeds are available online from BioQueen, but their supply of this strain is not exactly reliable.
 When we checked their website, the seeds of this particular strain were out of stock.
 Therefore, anyone wanting to grow Blue Diamond may need to source cuttings from a healthy, mature plant.

 A Blue Diamond seedling or clone is most likely to thrive indoors where you can carefully control its growing environment.
 However, you could attempt to grow it outdoors if you live in a semi-humid or Mediterranean climate.

 Indoor Blue Diamond plants boast yields of 10–14oz per square meter, with a flowering time of just eight weeks.
 Outdoor plants could produce 14oz per plant and should be ready by September.

 To bring out the plant’s purple and blue coloring, expose it to colder night-time temperatures just before the flowering stage.
 Doing this causes the green chlorophyll pigment to break down and allows the colorful anthocyanins to become dominant.